Open-Sn/opensn/doc/install_linux_easy.md

 sudo apt-get install doxygen texlive
 ```

-The documentation is contained in the *doc* folder and can be generated
+The documentation is contained in the `doc/` folder and can be generated
 using a script provided in that folder:

 ```bash